 No, you cannot get a free test with the NHS for travel.
 These tests are for those with coronavirus symptoms or priority groups, such as care workers.
 You must book a test with a private provider if you require to show evidence of a negative test result upon arrival at your destination.

-No, you can’t currently travel unless it is for essential reasons.
-From 17 May, you will be able to travel for leisure reasons to 12 countries on the UK’s green list, provided that those countries are accepting British tourists.
+You can travel for leisure reasons to the countries on the UK’s green list, provided that those countries are accepting British tourists.

 Unfortunately, most countries require evidence of a negative test result before arrival, and the only way to get a test is through a private facility.

-Yes.
-All UK arrivals need to self-isolate for 10 days, at home or in a hotel quarantine (costing £1,750) if you’re returning from a red-list country.
-There are steep fines for anyone that doesn’t comply and you also need a negative COVID test, taken up to 72 hours before departure, to enter the UK border.
+Not if you’re coming from a green list country.
+Arrivals from amber list destinations must self-isolate for 10 days at home and arrivals from red list countries must quarantine for 10 days in a designated hotel (costing £1,750).
+You also need a negative COVID test, taken up to 72 hours before departure, to enter the UK border.
 You’ll also have to take two further COVID tests during your isolation.

 After 19 July, fully vaccinated travellers won’t need to quarantine when coming back from amber list countries – but they will still need to take a pre-departure test and book a private PCR test on day two of arriving back home.